 The Parasite screamed in anger.
 “No!
 I need more!
 I’ll force ya to give me more!”
 He charged toward Green Lantern, who dodged and nimbly hurled a handful of sand into the criminal’s face.
 As the yellow particles struck him, Green Lantern wrapped his hand in a hastily grabbed yellow tarp and belted the purple man.
 As he continued to hit him, he nodded in satisfaction.
 He has my ring’s power, and thus he has its yellow weakness, too! he thought.

-He quickly left the beaten janitor on his knees in front of him.
+Green Lantern quickly left the beaten man on his knees in front of him.
 “Now, Jensen, why did you want to steal my power?” he demanded.
 “What trip is it you wanted to make?
 Are you trying to escape Earth justice in space?”

 The Parasite shook his head in disgust.
 “Nah!
-I’m no super-genius no more,” groaned Maxwell Jensen.
+I’m no super-genius no more,” groaned Raymond Maxwell Jensen.
 “I’m just a guy who wants his family back.
-Ya see, when I was imprisoned on another world, I met a lawyer and fell in love with her.
-We married and had kids.
-I had to leave them when I was drawn back here by another creep who wanted to use me against Superman. (*) My power overloaded again when I came near the Super-chump, and I realized I could not go home to my family on their world again without being a danger to them.
-I could accidentally drain away their lives!
-The Crisis accident left me weak and no longer a danger to ’em.
-I just wanted enough of your power to get me home to their world.
+Ya see, after I was imprisoned on another world, I managed to escape, but I was shot by a ray weapon that changed me, and was then recaptured a while later. (*) Those aliens have their own justice system, similar to Earth’s, so I was assigned a lawyer who got me out of that that alien jail.
+Well, we fell in love and got married, and we even had kids, but then she left me and took the kids with her when she found out I’d snuck back to Earth to fight Superman again. (*) Then, after another creep used me in his own plot against the Super-Chump, my power ended up getting too strong. (*) I knew I couldn’t ever go home to my family on their world again without being a danger to them — I could accidentally drain away their lives!
+But that Crisis accident left me weakened, so now I’m no longer a danger to ’em!
+I just wanted enough of your power to get me home to their world so I can get my wife and kids back and make up for all these lost years.
 That’s all!”

 Green Lantern nodded.
 “You’re telling the truth.
-OK, Jensen.
+All right, Jensen.
 I’ll get you to them if you promise not to attack me again.
 I give you my word I’ll fly you to this world.”